JeffResc/rust_rsa/README.md

 # rust_rsa
-An implementation of RSA key generation, encryption and decryption in Rust.
+An implementation of RSA key generation, file encryption and file decryption in Rust.

 **Do not use this library for anything other than testing purposes.**

 ## Features